martinpetkovski/martinpetkovski.github.io/republikata/pages/code-standard-cpp.md

 		kFifthElement
 	}

 File names should be consistent within a single project.
+They should contain a prefix.

+Rationale: They pop-out when searching for something solution-wide.

 ## Indentation

 Indent using tabs.
 Tabs are 4 characters.

-Rationale: It's enough to be clear and is the default in most good IDEs i.e. Visual Studio.
+Rationale: It's enough to be clear and is the default in most good IDEs (i.e. Visual Studio).

 If you are indenting more than 5 times, you should consider splitting the function.